AdwayKasture/llm_db/guides/model-spec-formats.md

 # Model Spec Formats

-Model specifications in LLMDb can be expressed in multiple formats to suit different use cases.
+Model specifications in LLMDB can be expressed in multiple formats to suit different use cases.
 This guide covers the supported formats and when to use each one.

 ## Overview

 A **model spec** uniquely identifies an LLM model by combining a provider identifier and a model ID.
-LLMDb supports three formats:
+LLMDB supports three formats:

 1. **Colon format** (`"provider:model"`) - Traditional, human-readable
 2. **@ format** (`"model@provider"`) - Filesystem-safe, email-like